As consumers, we think we know why we buy.

 Below is an example of the UK government using the principle of social proof to encourage more people to become organ donors.

 Yeah, you guessed it.
 B was the landing page that performed better.
 Social proof leads consumers to feel a greater sense of trust in the company, even if this is the first time they have visited the brand.
-For more on how to use social proof effectively and additional tips, check out this handy guide to creating awesome landing pages.
+For more on how to use social proof effectively and additional tips, check out this handy guide to creating awesome Shopify landing pages.

-Behavioural economics principle #3: Scarcity
+Behavioural Economics Principle #3: Scarcity

 If you’re familiar with limited edition products, then you’re already familiar with the power of scarcity in behavioural economics.